 Who is CBT for?

-Cognitive Behavioural Therapy can help you with the following problems Abuse, Addiction, Alcohol Problems, Anger, Anxiety, Behavioural Problems, Bereavement, Cancer, Carers, Children & Teenagers, Chronic Fatigue Syndrome, Chronic Migraine Treatment, Depression & Low Mood, Doctors & Healthcare Professionals, Eating Disorders, Families, Gambling, Infertility, Jealousy & Insecurity, Life Changes & General Dissatisfaction, Low Self Esteem, Miscarriage, OCD, Overseas Students, Panic Attacks, Paranoia, Parents, Phobias, Physical Pain, Post-Traumatic Stress Disorder (PTSD), Rape Victims, Relationship Problems, Self-Harm, Sleep Therapy, Stress.
+Cognitive Behavioural Therapy can help you with the following problems Abuse, Addiction, Alcohol Problems, Anger, Anxiety, Behavioural Problems, Bereavement, Cancer, Carers, Children & Teenagers, Chronic Fatigue Syndrome, Chronic Migraine Treatment, Depression & Low Mood, Doctors & Healthcare Professionals, Eating Disorders, Families, Gambling, Infertility, Jealousy & Insecurity, Life Changes & General Dissatisfaction, Low Self Esteem, Miscarriage, OCD, Overseas Students, Panic Attacks, Paranoia, Parents, Phobias, Physical Pain, Post-Traumatic Stress Disorder (PTSD), Rape Victims, Relationship Problems, Self-Harm, Stress.
 CBT can be helpful for adults and children, couples and families.